 The White House Garden Tour is offered twice a year over weekends in the Spring and Fall (April and October).
 Guests are invited to stroll around the White House grounds and share photos on social media using the

 hashtag #WHGarden.
-Visitors can tour the Jacqueline Kennedy Garden, Rose Garden, White House Kitchen Garden and South Lawn
+Visitors can tour part of the South Lawn, the Rose Garden patio, and Michelle Obama's White House Kitchen Garden.

 Tickets are required for all attendees including small children.
-Free timed tickets are distributed at a National Park Service tent located near the Ellipse Visitors Pavilion in the morning on each tour day.
-Tickets are given out on a first-come, first-served basis.
-All attendees must be present in line to receive a ticket (one per person).
-Ticketing times will be announced a few weeks prior to the event.
-Tour weekends are usually held in April and October.
+Free timed tickets are distributed at a National Park Service tent located near the White House Visitor Center in the morning on each tour day.
+Tickets are given out on a first-come, first-served basis (one ticket per person).
+Ticketing information can be found here.

 The use of public transportation is strongly encouraged.
 The Metrorail stations closest to the White House are Metro Center (blue, orange, and red lines), Federal Triangle (blue and orange lines), and McPherson Square (blue and orange lines).